 Several potential ways nonprofit corporations might raise funds include:

-Nonprofits may accept contributions in the form of donations.
-Many states require nonprofit organizations to complete an application for Charitable Solicitation Registration before accepting donations or engage in other fundraising activities.
-Often, nonprofits solicit donations using various methods, including:
+- Donations – Nonprofits may accept contributions in the form of donations.
+Many states require nonprofit organizations to complete an application for Charitable Solicitation Registration before accepting donations or engaging in other fundraising activities.
+Often, nonprofits solicit donations using various methods, including online donations, social media donations, corporate campaigns, or mobile donations.

 1. Do Research to Validate the Need